LoopKit/loopdocs/docs/loop-3/services.md

 The graphic below shows the steps needed to add your *Nightscout* site to the *Loop* app.
 See the tip below about using stored passwords on the phone.
 If you have your credentials stored in passwords, simply tap the URL row to show the password option and select it.

-1. Select Settings in the *Loop* app and scroll down to Services and tap the Add Service Row
+1. While in the *Loop* app, tap on the Settings icon, scroll down to Services and tap the Add Service Row
 2. Choose Nightscout Service
 3. Tap on the URL row
     * If your credentials are not saved in your Passwords, enter the URL including https:// in this row